giga-sec/gigaSec-Tech-Notes/3. Notes/How I take notes.md

 Here, I devoted my time on learning how to take notes effectively in which I did so by exploring [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/), [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6), and [How I Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/1542866502).

-As you navigate my system, you might see some slip-ups but the design of this sytem is meant to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.

 ## Explanations of each tags